michaljuhas/OLD_michaljuhas.github.io/courses.md

 layout: page
 title: Online courses
 permalink: /courses/
+description: As I'm passionate about learning and teaching, I created a course on Udemy to help others learn advanced SQL techniques.
 ---

 As I'm passionate about learning and teaching, I created a course on Udemy to help others learn advanced SQL techniques.